 Using the various mediums, the student learns the basic fundamentals of painting animals, birds and fish.
 Anatomy and the basic structures of the animal are studied.
 The student learns how to paint surface details such as fur and feathers.
 The importance of research is stressed.

 Landscape Painting

-• 3 credits (1 lecture/4 laboratory) Basic artistic skills are taught which enable students to pursue landscape painting competently.
+Basic artistic skills are taught which enable students to pursue landscape painting competently.
 "How to See" color, value, light, and perspective as they apply to landscape painting are topics covered.

 Learning from the Old Masters